peacey/split-vpn/README.md

 9. The first time the script runs, it will download the StrongSwan docker container.
 If the container ran successfully, you should see a random string of numbers and letters.
 Warnings about major/minor number can be ignored.

     * If the script ran successfully, check that the VPN tunnel device was created by running `ip addr show dev vti256`, and check that you can ping through the tunnel by running `ping -I vti256 1.1.1.1` (for example).
     * If you're having problems, check the log by running `podman logs strongswan-vti256` (replace vti256 with your DEV if different).
-Also check `strongswan-up.log` in the current folder.
+Also check `splitvpn-up.log` in the current folder.
     * If you are having intermittent connection issues or websites stalling, you might need to adjust your MSS clamping using the `MSS_CLAMPING_IPV4` or `MSS_CLAMPING_IPV6` options in your `vpn.conf` file.

 10. If the connection works, check each client to make sure they are on the VPN by doing the following.